Thomas A. McWhinney

 Thomas Alexander McWhinney (February 25, 1864 – November 25, 1933) was an American politician from New York.

-Life
+He served nine terms in the New York State Assembly.

+Early life

 McWhinney was born on February 25, 1864, in Brooklyn, New York, the son of Thomas McWhinney and Margaret Morrison.
 His father was an Irish immigrant from Castle Dawson, Ireland.
 His mother was also an Irish immigrant, but not much is known about her background.

+Career

 After finishing school, McWhinney began learning the plumber's trade.
 When he was eighteen, he entered the business on his own account.
 He worked in the building business until 1891, when he moved to Lawrence and established a plumbing business there.
 He was a member of the New York Republican State Committee from 1888 to 1889, a fire commissioner in Lawrence, and was part of the 47th Regiment, New York National Guard for ten years.

 In May 1898, during the Spanish–American War, McWhinney enlisted in the 47th Regiment Infantry and was mustered in as quartermaster-sergeant of Company E. In November 1898, he was promoted to second lieutenant.
 He was sent to Puerto Rico in October 1898.
 He was mustered out in March 1899, and a day later he was appointed postmaster of Lawrence.
 He was also elected chief of the local fire department after the war.
 He later became fire commissioner of Cedarhurst, chairman of the executive committee of the Hempstead Volunteer Firemen's Association, and president of the County of Nassau Firemen's Association.
 He was also a member of the board of directors of the Hewlett-Woodmere Bank.